pim97/probot.io-daily-claimer/README.md

 ProBot is a highly customizable multipurpose bot for Discord servers.
 It offers features like customizable welcome images, advanced auto-moderation, auto-responses, anti-raid protection, multilingual support, and more.
 With a 99.99% uptime, ProBot ensures a stable presence.
 It also provides a leveling system, moderation commands, and self-assignable roles.
 Join the 8.8 million servers using ProBot and enhance your Discord server experience.

+This project allows you to daily claim your rewards from Probot.io

 ## Installation

 1. Clone the repository: `git clone https://github.com/pim97/probot.io-daily-claimer.git`